stiffmeds/AtO-Mod-Packs/README.md

 ## Support

-Open a github issue or ping @stiffmeds or @DudeManBroFoSho in the **#modding** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).
+Open a github issue or make a post in the **modding #support-and-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).